kratman/LICHEM_QMMM/tests/README.md

 ### Notes

 The test suite prints run times for the tests.
-Since LICHEM has different settings for different wrappers, the times represent the efficiency of the wrappers.
-The run times are not testing the efficiency of different packages.
+Since LICHEM has different settings for different wrappers, the times only represent the efficiency of the wrappers.
+The run times are not for the comparison of the efficiency of different packages.

 The test suite is not compatable with python 3.0 or higher.